steveosoule/jquery.debounceSubmit/README.md

 ## Description

 After a form is submitted, this plugin will disable it for 750 milliseconds to prevent duplicate form submits.
-After the 750 millisecond wait the form will be re-enabled (This is important if some one use "Esc" to stop a form submit from completing)
+After the 750 millisecond wait the form will be re-enabled (This is important if some one uses "Esc" to stop a form submit from completing)

 <!-- **debounce**
 [dee-bouns] describes rate-limiting or throttling the frequency of a method's execution.